 As a problem statement, we might write ‘How might we build a vacuum cleaner that will help clean your house in less time?’.
 The current state will be ‘our best selling model’, the goal state will be ‘a vacuum that cleans your house in less time’.
 Then we’d fill in the current elements column, putting in everything you can think of.

 Now we decide which elements of the current situation should remain and which ones could be restricted.
-Don’t be afraid to restrict some elements that you thought were absolutely essential: as Brain Clegg and Paul Birch wrote in their book Instant Creativity, ‘creativity is all about breaking unwarranted assumptions’.
+Don’t be afraid to restrict some elements that you thought were absolutely essential: as Brian Clegg and Paul Birch wrote in their book Instant Creativity, ‘creativity is all about breaking unwarranted assumptions’.
 Always remember that this is a thought exercise, so you can always come back and change the constraints.
 Be bold.

 Look at the list of current elements and decide which elements should be restricted.
 Let’s say that we want to get rid of the power cord, since switching outlets as we change rooms is a waste of time, and what about removing the bag?
 It would save the time needed for changing bag, so let’s put bag in the restricted elements too.